UNDP-Data/geohub/CONTRIBUTING.md

 #### Step 1: Fork the Project and Set up the Development Environment

 Fork this Repository.
-This will create a Local Copy of this Repository on your GitHub Profile.
+This will create a Local Copy of this Repository on your computer.
 Keep a reference to the original project in `upstream` remote.

 ```bash
 git clone https://github.com/UNDP-Data/geohub.git